Reis-A/linuxmuster-api/README.md

-#this is a fork of the linuxmuster-api where the api is adapted to a different backend (novell edirectory)
+# idea of this fork
-it is work in progress and just an attempt at the moment. it probably wont be working for a while...
+This is a fork of the linuxmuster-api where the api is adapted to a different backend (novell edirectory) it is work in progress and just an attempt at the moment. it probably wont be working for a while...

 # linuxmuster-api